La Cigale

 La Cigale ([la siɡal]; English: The Cicada) is a theatre located at 120, boulevard de Rochechouart near Place Pigalle, in the 18th arrondissement of Paris.
-The theatre is part of a complex connected to the Le Trabendo concert venue and the Boule Noire.
+The theatre is part of a complex connected to the Boule Noire.
 The hall can accommodate 1,389 people standing or 954 seated.
 The orchestra floor has a scalable platform that can tilt and rise using a hydraulic system.

 The Inrockuptibles music festival took place at La Cigale for over twenty years.
 La Cigale also hosts the Factory Festival.